Welcome to M.A. in Education Option in Curriculum and Instruction

 - Take charge of change by developing, implementing, and evaluating instructional innovations in middle and high schools.

-- Prepare for additional subject area teaching certifications through appropriate course work leading to demonstration of competency in selected fields while earning an MA degree.
+- Prepare for additional subject area teaching certifications through appropriate course work leading to demonstrations of competency in selected fields while earning an MA degree.

 Emphasis Two: Creative Literacies and Literature

-Students may choose this emphasis if they are interested in a K through 12 level.
+Students may choose this emphasis if they are interested in K through 12 levels.
 This emphasis is particularly for those educators who may not have a strong background in teaching per se but are interested in education for the whole child.
-Courses are geared for Arts in Urban settings, reflective and project based methods to gain cultural competence.
-Students are encouraged to do a project or thesis as their culminating experience.
+Courses are geared for Arts in Urban settings, reflective and project-based methods to gain cultural competence.
 The specific goals of this emphasis are: